Enjoy a Fee-Free Day in a National Park

 Birthday of Dr. Martin Luther King, Jr.

 Commemorated on the third Monday of January, the birthday of Dr. Martin Luther King, Jr. is the first fee-free day of the year.
 Walk in the steps of this civil rights leader in parks across the country, or visit other parks connected with the civil rights movement in America.
 The National Park Foundation is proud to support the protection and preservation of sites such as Dr. Carter G. Woodson’s historic home office in Washington, D.C. and Harriet Tubman National Historical Park in Auburn, New York.
-In 2018, the National Park Foundation facilitated the purchase of Dr. Martin Luther King, Jr.'s birth home and its immediate transfer to the National Park Service, ensuring its protection for future generations.
+In 2018, the National Park Foundation (NPF) facilitated the purchase of Dr. Martin Luther King, Jr.'s birth home and its immediate transfer to the National Park Service, ensuring its protection for future generations.
+Additionally, as part of NPF's Women in Parks initiative, NPF's African American Experience Fund supported the park's development of an exhibit exploring and honoring the life and contributions of Coretta Scott King.

 Dr. King’s birthday is also a day of service, when hundreds of volunteers across the country participate in service projects at parks.
 Give back to our parks by making your fee-free day “a day on, not a day off.”
 To get started, use our guide on how to become a national park volunteer, and search volunteer opportunities at a park near you at volunteer.gov.